This is a comment log_connections = yes syslog = 2 search_path = '$user, public'

 The default value for this parameter is '$user, public' (where the second part will be ignored if there is no schema named public).
 This supports shared use of a database (where no users have private schemas, and all share use of public), private per-user schemas, and combinations of these.
 Other effects can be obtained by altering the default search path setting, either globally or per-user.

-The current effective value of the search path can
+effective value of the search path can be examined via

 current_schemas().
 This is not quite